will-hart/demarcate.js/README.md

     <script src="bower_components/demarcate/bin/demarcate.js"></script>

+A minified version is also available, `demarcate.min.js`.
 You can also build from source by downloading the repository and running it through node's browserify.

-Install browserify withL
+Install browserify with:

     npm install -g browserify